UTM longitudinal zones for the United States. The traditional longitudes (in degrees) are listed at the top.

 UTM latitude zones are represented by letters.

 Topo map with UTM grid.
-Note labeling of easters and northers on each side.
-Use these to plot your GPS coordinates and find your exact position.
-You can also reverse the process, looking up coordinates on locations you want to visit, then entering them into your GPS unit before your trip.
+Note labeling of easters (72000, etc.) and northers (72000, etc.) on each side.
+Use these delineations to plot your GPS coordinates and identify your exact position.
+You can also reverse the process, looking up coordinates on locations you want to visit, then entering them as "waypoints" into your GPS unit in advance of your excursion.

 Some GPS units can upload topographical maps and generate a route based on the waypoints you enter into memory.